 5. Treatment Equality

-Treatment equality focuses on balancing the ratio of false positives to false negatives across different groups.
+Treatment equality focuses on balancing the ratio of false positive rate to false negative rate across different groups.

 P(Outcome=1∣Actual=0,Group=A) / P(Outcome=0∣Actual=1,Group=A) = P(Outcome=1∣Actual=0,Group=B) / P(Outcome=0∣Actual=1,Group=B)